userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 @snippet samples/hello_service.cpp  Hello service sample - runtime config

+@warning `Handle*` functions are invoked concurrently on the same instance of the handler class.
+Use @ref md_en_userver_synchronization "synchronization primitives" or do not modify shared data in `Handle*`.

 ### int main()

-Finally, writing down the runtime config `kRuntimeConfig` as a fallback config, adding our component to the `components::MinimalServerComponentList()`, and starting the server with static config `kStaticConfig`.
+Finally, let's write down the runtime config `kRuntimeConfig` as a fallback config, adding our component to the `components::MinimalServerComponentList()`, and starting the server with static config `kStaticConfig`.

 @snippet samples/hello_service.cpp  Hello service sample - main

 ### Build
-To build the sample execute the following build steps at the userver root directory:
+To build the sample, execute the following build steps at the userver root directory:
 ```
 mkdir build_release
 cd build_release